Does 1 Corinthians 8:6 include Jesus in the Shema?

 One Lord, Jesus Christ.”

-Therefore, Trinitarians propose, Paul included Jesus into the unique divine identity of the Yahweh of the Old Testament.
-They do not claim that Paul presented Jesus as a second God, but that he redefined monotheism as Christological monotheism.
-In other words, the unique identity of Yahweh of the Shema CONSISTS OF BOTH the “one God” and the “one Lord.
+Therefore, Trinitarians propose that this verse includes Jesus in the identity of the Old Testament Yahweh.
+They don’t claim that Paul presented Jesus as a second God but that he redefined monotheism to say that the unique identity of Yahweh of the Shema CONSISTS OF BOTH the “one God” and the “one Lord.

-1 Corinthians 8:4 restates the Shema, saying, “there is no God but one.”
-Then verse 6 continues by using the titles “God” and “Lord” to differentiate between the Father and the Son, explicitly identifying only the Father as God:
+Verse 4 repeats the Shema, saying, “there is no God but one.”
+Then verse 6 continues by using the titles “God” and “Lord” to differentiate between the Father and the Son, explicitly identifying the Father alone as God:

 For us there is but one God, the Father.”